-S. Moghe et.al [10] introduced a new generation of 802.11n IEEE standard wireless network standard.
-The objective is to obtain numerical values for various measures of networking performance of IEEE 802.11n standard.
-The initial approach was to investigate the abilities of 802.11n IEEE standard to model a transmitter and receiver that communicated over a user defined channel.
-The simulation of single OFDM symbol SISO system followed by MIMO is presented.
-Also, the performance of the system using Matlab built in BER tool in both SISO and MIMO Techniques is experienced.
+Paper [10] introduced a new generation of IEEE 802.11n wireless network standard.
+The objective is to obtain numerical values for various measures of networking performance of IEEE 802.11n.
+The initial approach was to investigate the abilities of IEEE 802.11n standard to model a transmitter and receiver that communicated over a user defined channel.
+Simulation of single OFDM symbol SISO system followed by MIMO is presented.
+Also, the performance of the system using MATLAB built in BER tool in both SISO and MIMO Techniques is tested.
 Different Variation in BER on varying Parameters like Delay and K factor are carried out in the work.

-Y. Wu et.al [11] gives an idea about the theoretical framework for the analysis of code range.
-It can be applied to an arbitrary space-time code system, but the value of code diversity will depend on the particular choice of code.
-Advantages for general space time codes but also enables optimal decoding performance with Low complexity decoding and only a small number of feedback bit.
-The method of code diversity also reduces the capacity loss associated with some forms of space-time coding.
+The paper [11] gives an idea about the theoretical framework for the analysis of code diversity.
+It can be applied to an arbitrary space-time code, but the value of code diversity will depend on the particular choice of code.
+It is also shown that it not only improves the diversity and coding.Advantages for general space time codes but also enables optimal decoding performance with Low complexity decoding and only a small number of feedback bits.
+The method of code diversity also reduces the capacity loss associated with some forms of spacetime coding.
 The code diversity scheme presented here is more robust than other low-rate feedback schemes such as transmit antenna selection and its variations.
 A new family of full-rate circulate codes are introduced and the advantage of suboptimal linear decoding in combination with code diversity is also demonstrated.
-A bit and power allocation strategy for AMC based spatial multiplexing MIMO-OFDM systems is studied by M. S. Al- Janabi et.al [12].
+A bit and power allocation strategy for AMC based spatial multiplexing MIMO-OFDM systems is explained in [12].
 This strategy aims to maximize the average system through put by allocating the available resources optimally among the utilized bands depending on the corresponding channel conditions and the total transmission power constraints.
 The average system through put is represented as a trade-off criterion between the spectral efficiency and BER.
 The considered AMC technique utilizes distinct modulation and coding scheme (MCS) options rather than adopting fixed or encoded approaches.
 The transmitter divides the OFDM frame at each transmit antenna into bands depending on the number of active users in an assigned base station (BS).
-The simulation results show superior performance of the MIMO-AMC-OFDM system, which adopts the proposed approach, over other conventional schemes.
+The simulation results show superior performance of the MIMO-AMC-OFDM system, which adopts the proposed strategy, over other conventional schemes.

-A channel estimation method for STBC - OFDM is investigated by F. Delestre et.al for Mobile WiMax communication.
-A new channel estimation approach is proposed using the dedicated pilot subcarriers defined at constant intervals by the WiMax standard system.
+A channel estimation method for STBC - OFDM is investigated in [13] for Mobile Wi-Max systems.
+A new channel estimation approach is proposed using the dedicated pilot subcarriers defined at constant intervals by the Wi-Max standard.
 The estimation method has low computation as only linear operations are needed due to orthogonal pilot coding.
-In the performances of the proposed method have been demonstrated by extensive computer simulation.
-For the OFDM system with two transmit antennas and one to four receive antennas and using QPSK modulation system, the simulated results under different Stanford University Interim (SUI) channels show that the proposed method has only a 4dB loss compared to the ideal case where the channel is known at the receiver.
+The performances of the proposed method have been demonstrated by extensive computer simulations.
+For the OFDM system with two transmit antennas and one to four receive antennas and using OPSK modulation, the simulated results under different Stanford University Interim (SUI) channels show that the proposed method has only a 4dB loss compared to the ideal case where the channel is known at the receiver.